opendatahub-io/ai-edge/manifests/tasks/retrieve-build-image-info/README.md

 # `retrieve-build-image-info`

-This task returns more detailed info about a model that has just been built and builds a url.txt file with all image tags to be pushed to
+This task returns more detailed info about a model that has just been built and sets the results all image tags to be pushed to

 ## Parameters
 * **namespace**: The namespace where the model was built